brev-dev/another_esp8266_sensor_board/README.md

 Notes
 - Hey, when did this sensor become so expensive?!
 As of mid-2021, there's [apparently](https://forum.sensor.community/t/bme280-global-shortage/413) a global shortage which will hopefully end soon.
+- At the current prices, maybe it's worth stumping for the BME680.
+This looks as though it's pin-compatible for I2C.
+With SPI, you'd need to swap the two additional pins (which could be achieved with crossing links across solder bridges JP# and JP4)

 ### Moisture sensor, and the board's audio-style socket
 I chose to use a 4-pole audio jack to connect the moisture sensors to the board with an eye to the future and other potential devices that I might want to connect (you could for example use a wire to connect unused poles to any desired gpio pin).
 However, for now, only three of the four pins are used by the moisture sensor, as shown below.